 If you love to act, then you’ve come to the right place!
 Each year Yale undergrads mount roughly one hundred theatrical productions.
 Most productions at Yale are student-produced and student-directed.
 (Exceptions include the Dramat fall and spring mainstage, and a handful of faculty-directed shows.)

-Go to the Bulldog Days and freshman Extracurricular Bazaars.
+Go to the Bulldog Days and first year Extracurricular Bazaars.

 You can’t miss it.
-The Yale Drama Coalition and Yale Dramatic Association, among other theater groups, will be there to tell you more about theater opportunities.
+The Yale Drama Coalition (YDC) and Yale Dramatic Association (Dramat), among other theater groups, will be there to tell you more about theater opportunities.

 Sign-up for the YDC and the Dramat email bulletins and check for audition postings regularly.

 The YDC and the Dramat put out electronic bulletins that publicize upcoming auditions, performances, and technical theater opportunities.
-These are crucial to staying current with what’s going on in theater on campus.
+These are crucial to staying current with what’s happening in on campus theater.

 Attend the season preview.